-D.2 Data about the unit according to cards and labels in and on the unit
+E.2 Data about the unit according to cards and labels in and on the unit

-D.2.1 Example of Machine card with unique data on every unit
+E.2.1 Example of Machine card with unique data on every unit

-The unique production number for the complete unit in this example is 2003-0005xxxxxx-10 where 20 indicates production year 2020 and 03 indicates production month at the Systemair factory in Denmark.
-With question about the unit please inform staff at Systemair of this unique production number from the factory in Denmark.
+The unique production number for the complete unit in this example is 2003-0005xxxxx-10 where 20 indicates production year 2020 and 03 indicates production month at the Systemair factory in Denmark.
+With questions about the unit, please inform staff at Systemair of this unique production number from the factory in Denmark.

-If the unit is not at a site in Denmark but at a site in any other country, please inform the staff at your local Systemair company of this unique production number from the factory in Denmark and please inform of the original order confirmation number from the Systemair company in your country with questions to your local Systemair company in your country.
-If the order confirmation number is not available, please inform that staff at the local Systemair company that detailed information about the unit through the above mentioned production number from the factory in Denmark is immediately available for Systemair staff from https://techdoc.systemair.dk through a personal password for each Systemair employee.
-The kind and extent of available information is listed in chapter K2 in this User Manual.
+If the unit is installed at a site outside of Denmark, please inform the staff at your local Systemair company of the production number and the original order confirmation number from the local Systemair company for questions regarding the air handling unit.
+If the order confirmation number is not available, please inform the staff at the local Systemair company that detailed information about the unit is available for Systemair staff from techdoc.systemair.dk through a personal password for each Systemair employee.